-Moreover, we analyzed the ARI score distribution using a boxplot diagram (see Figure \ref{fig:ari_boxplot}) and carried out the Wilcoxon signed-rank test to assess the performance improvement provided by ClustRecNet over the other competing methods (see Table \ref{tab:wilcoxon_comparison}).
-We found that the new model demonstrated statistically significant ARI improvements, with the Wilcoxon test $p$-values $<$ 0.05, over the state-of-the-art AutoML-based clustering frameworks, including AutoCluster (CH, Silhouette, and DB variants), AML4C, and ML2DAC, as well as over the baseline CNN.
+Moreover, we analyzed the ARI distributions using a boxplot diagram (see Fig. \ref{fig:ari_boxplot}) and carried out the Wilcoxon signed-rank test to assess the performance improvement provided by ClustRecNet over the other competing methods (see Table \ref{tab:wilcoxon_comparison}).
+We found that the ClustRecNet demonstrated statistically significant ARI improvements, with the Wilcoxon test $p$-values $<$ 0.05, over state-of-the-art AutoML-based clustering frameworks, including AutoCluster (CH, Silhouette, and DB variants), AML4C, and ML2DAC, as well as over the baseline CNN.